-For the first time, proponents in outdoor recreation, conservation and land management—SHIFT’s traditional stakeholder communities—gathered with members of the health care, funding and research communities to explore the critical connection between time spent outside and the health and wellbeing of all people.
+The 2018 SHIFT Festival created a watershed moment.
+For the first time, proponents of outdoor recreation, conservation and land management—SHIFT’s traditional stakeholder communities—gathered with members of the health care, funding and research communities to explore the critical connection between time spent outside and public health.

 As it does every year, The 2019 SHIFT Festival will build its program around Official Selections for The SHIFT Awards, which honor work that is leveraging outdoor recreation for conservation gains.